ryanjeffares/Bex/docs.md

 ```

 # BexDistortion
 Distortion functions are currently not contained within a class.
 There are 2 - Arcan Overdrive, and Zolzer.
 Arctan is nice with a lot of control, Zolzer is dirtier.
-Each take an input, a dry/wet blend (0 - 1), and some unique parameters.
+Each take an input, a dry/wet blend (0 - 1), and some unique parameters.</br>
-ArcTanOverdrive takes a float `drive` between 0 and 1, and `range` between 0 and 3000.
+ArcTanOverdrive takes a float `drive` between 0 and 1, and `range` between 0 and 3000.</br>
 ZolzerDistortion has an optional `exponent` argument that defaults to `2.71828f` - you can play with this but the default is the intention.
 ```
 void render(BelaContext *context, void *userData)